davidledwards/davidledwards.github.io/_posts/2016-08-28-changing-landscape-of-software-development.md

 (series starts [here](http://blog.cognitect.com/?offset=1457011971947&tag=NewNormal+Series)) a few months ago that really ought to be mandatory reading for anyone in the business of developing software.
-While these posts from [Michael Nygard](http://www.michaelnygard.com/) may appear to be written with the software practitioner in mind, I can assure you that his writing is quite approach able, and therefore, digestible in most cases by virtually anyone in the value chain of producing software.
+While these posts from [Michael Nygard](http://www.michaelnygard.com/) may appear to be written with the software practitioner in mind, I can assure you that his writing is quite approachable, and therefore, digestible in most cases by virtually anyone in the value chain of producing software.

 The main thesis of this series, titled _The New Normal_, is that if IT companies wish to remain relevant and competitive in the current landscape, they will need to fundamentally change how they